kawaicheung/book-on-naming-things/manuscript/Ch_Shape.md

 The most immediate, impactful name change we can make is with the `systemTimeZone` object.
 First, it appears four times in the method.
 No other similarly named construct appears more than twice.
 Also, because it’s scope is small (only to the `foreach` loop), we can get away with a less descriptive name without doing much harm to the reader’s understanding.

-Let’s try reducing `systemTimeZone` to something really barebones, like s:
+Let’s try reducing `systemTimeZone` to something shorter, like `tz`:

 ```C#
 public List<DropDownComponent> BuildTimeZonesDropDownList(string selectedTimeZone)